- Home

 John W. Rawlings School of Divinity Follow Your Calling to Serve and Find the Right Degree for You

-Study Scripture, Ministry, and Leadership with Purpose with Liberty University’s Online Seminary
+Study Scripture, Ministry, and Leadership with Purpose Through Liberty University’s Online Seminary and Divinity Degrees

 Programs within the School of Divinity examine how faith is lived out in real contexts.
 As a student in this school, you may study topics related to pastoral leadership, biblical interpretation, counseling, and ministry development.
 These areas can be applied across a range of ministry settings, from local churches to nonprofit organizations.